snehalrathod9423/Employee-Details-Crud-operation/README.md

-Employee Details CRUD Operation 🚀
+🧑‍💼 Employee Details CRUD – Extended Implementation

-This project is a backend REST API built using NestJS that performs CRUD (Create, Read, Update, Delete) operations for Employee details.
+📌 Overview

-It uses PostgreSQL as the database, TypeORM for database interaction, and Docker for containerization.
+This project is a NestJS + TypeORM + PostgreSQL based backend application that performs CRUD operations on Employee data.
-The project follows clean architecture and Git best practices.
+It has been extended to support related tables (employee_address, employee_bankdetails) and handle single-payload inserts into multiple tables using TypeORM relations and cascading.

 🛠 Tech Stack